molgenis/molgenis-ops-helm/molgenis/README.md

 Select the resources you need dependant on the customer you need to serve.

 ## Persistence
+You can enable persistence on your MOLGENIS stack by specifying the following property.

+- ```persistence.enabled```

-You can define your own volume by enabling persistence on your MOLGENIS instance.
-You can also choose to retain the volume of the NFS and specify the size of the volume.
+You can also choose to retain the volume of the NFS.
-The following properties will setup the persistence for you.
+- ```persistence.retain```

+The size and claim name can be specified per service.
+There are now two services that can be persist.

+- MOLGENIS
-- ```molgenis.persistence.enabled```
+- ElasticSearch

+MOLGENIS persistent properties.
-- ```molgenis.persistence.retain```
+- ```molgenis.persistence.claim```
 - ```molgenis.persistence.size```

+ElasticSearch persistent properties.
+- ```elasticsearch.persistence.claim```
+- ```elasticsearch.persistence.size```

 ### Resolve you persistent volume
 You do not know which volume is attached to your MOLGENIS instance.
 You can resolve this by executing: